 Conservation Measure Area/ Species/Fishery Period in Force No. Title Subarea/ Division and/or Fishing Season Res.
+14/XIX Catch Documentation Scheme: implementation by Acceding States and non-Contracting Parties All areas Dissostichus spp.
+Indefinite Res.
+15/XIX Use of ports not implementing the Catch Documentation Scheme for Dissostichus spp.
+All areas Dissostichus spp.
+Indefinite Res.
 16/XIX Application of VMS in the Catch Documentation Scheme All areas Dissostichus spp.
+Indefinite Res.
+17/XX Use of VMS and other measures for the verification of CDS catch data for areas outside the Convention Area, in particular, in FAO Statistical Area 51 Areas outside the Convention Area Dissostichus spp.
 Indefinite 5/V Prohibition of directed fishery on Notothenia rossii in the Peninsula area (Statistical Subarea 48.1) 48.1 Notothenia rossii Indefinite, but currently encompassed within Conservation Measure 72/XVII.
-72/XVII Prohibition of directed fishing for finfish in Statistical Subarea 48.1 48.1 Finfish fisheries Indefinite until reopened by the Commission on the advice of the Scientific Committee. Λ/9 Prohibition of directed fishery on Notothenia rossii around South Orkneys (Statistical Subarea 48.2) 48.2 Notothenia rossii Indefinite, but currently encompassed within Conservation Measure 73/XVII.
+72/XVII Prohibition of directed fis hing for finfish in Statistical Subarea 48.1 48.1 Finfish fisheries Indefinite until reopened by the Commission on the advice of the Scientific Committee.
+6/V Prohibition of directed fishery on Notothenia rossii around South Orkneys (Statistical Subarea 48.2) 48.2 Notothenia rossii Indefinite, but currently encompassed within Conservation Measure 73/XVII.
 73/XVII Prohibition of directed fishing for finfish in Statistical Subarea 48.2 48.2 Finfish fisheries Indefinite until reopened by the Commission on the advice of the Scientific Committee.
-N/L Regulation of fishing around South Georgia (Statistical Subarea 48.3) 48.3 All species on which fisheries are permitted Indefinite 3/IV Prohibition of directed fishery on Notothenia rossii around South Georgia (Statistical Subarea 48.3) 48.3 Notothenia rossii Indefinite 160/XVIF Prohibition of directed fishing for Dissostichus eleginoides in Statistical Subarea 58.7 58.7 Dissostichus eleginoides Indefinite until reopened by the Commission on the advice of the Scientific Committee.
-192/XIX1 Directed fishing for Dissostichus spp. in the 2000/01 season 48.5, 88.3, 58.4.1 (except BANZARE Bank), 58.4.2 (north of 64°S, except BANZARE Bank), 58.5.1, 58.5.2 (longline fishing areas) Dissostichus spp.
-From 1 December 2000 to 30 November 2001.
-193/XIX Prohibition of directed fishing for Dissostichus spp. except in accordance with specific conservation measures in the 2000/01 season.
-88.2 (north of 65°S), 58.4.4 (south of 60°S) Dissostichus spp.
-From 1 December 2000 to 30 November 2001.
+7/V Regulation of fishing around South Georgia (Statistical Subarea 48.3) 48.3 All species on which fisheries are permitted Indefinite 3/IV Prohibition of directed fishery on Notothenia rossii around South Georgia (Statistical Subarea 48.3) 48.3 Notothenia rossii Indefinite 160/XVII 3 Prohibition of directed fishing for Dissostichus eleginoides in Statistical Subarea 58.7 58.7 Dissostichus eleginoides Indefinite until reopened by the Commission on the advice of the Scientific Committee.
+218/XX 1 Prohibition of directed fishing for Dissostichus spp. except in accordance with specific conservation measures in the 2001/02 season 48.5, 88.2 (north of 65°S), 88.3, 58.4.1, 58.5.1 Dissostichus spp.
+From 1 December 2001 to 30 November 2002.